-5.6.17 Electrical or other equipment which may constitute a source of ignition of flammable vapours should not be permitted in these compartments except as permitted in paragraph 5.6.19.

-5.6.18 Accumulator batteries, except for batteries of self-contained battery-operated lights, should not be located in sleeping quarters.
-Administrations may grant exemptions from or equivalencies to this provision where hermetically sealed batteries are installed.

-5.6.19 In paint lockers, acetylene stores, and similar spaces where flammable mixtures are liable to collect as well as any compartment assigned principally to accumulator batteries, no electrical equipment should be installed unless the Administration is satisfied that such equipment is:

-- .1 essential for operational purposes; - .2 of a type which will not ignite the mixture concerned; - .3 appropriate to the space concerned; and - .4 appropriately certified for safe usage in the vapours or gases likely to be encountered.

-5.6.20 Electrical apparatus and cables should, where practicable, be excluded from any compartment in which explosives are stored.
+- 5.5.11 Cables and wiring should be installed and supported in such a manner as to avoid chafing or other damage. - 5.5.12 Terminations and joints in all conductors should be so made that they retain the original electrical, mechanical, flame-retarding and, where necessary, fire-resisting properties of the cable. - 5.5.13 Each separate circuit should be protected against short circuit and against overload, except as permitted in 7.6, or where the Administration may exceptionally otherwise permit. - 5.5.14 The rating or appropriate setting of the overload protection device for each circuit should be permanently indicated at the location of the protection device. - 5.5.15 Lighting fittings should be so arranged as to prevent temperature rises which could damage the cables and wiring, and to prevent surrounding material from becoming excessively hot. - 5.5.16 Accumulator batteries should be suitably housed, and compartments used primarily for their accommodation should be properly constructed and efficiently ventilated. - 5.5.17 Electrical or other equipment which may constitute a source of ignition of flammable vapours should not be permitted in these compartments except as permitted in 5.5.19. - 5.5.18 Accumulator batteries, except for batteries of self-contained battery operated lights, should not be located in sleeping quarters.
+Administrations may permit relaxations from this requirement where hermetically sealed batteries are installed. - 5.5.19 In paint lockers, acetylene stores, and similar spaces where flammable mixtures are liable to collect as well as any compartment assigned principally to accumulator batteries, no electrical equipment should be installed unless the Administration is satisfied that such equipment is: - .1 essential for operational purposes; - .2 of a type which will not ignite the mixture concerned; - .3 appropriate to the space concerned; and - .4 appropriately certified for safe usage in the vapours or gases likely to be encountered. - 5.5.20 Electrical apparatus and cables should, where practicable, be excluded from any compartment in which explosives are stored.
 Where lighting is required, the light should come from outside, through the boundaries of the compartment.
-If electrical equipment cannot be excluded from such a compartment it should be so designed and used as to minimize the risk of fire or explosion.

-5.6.21 Where spilling or impingement of liquids could occur upon any electrical control or alarm console, or similar electrical enclosure essential to the safety of the unit, such equipment should have suitable protection against the ingress of liquids.
+If electrical equipment cannot be excluded from such a compartment it should be so designed and used as to minimize the risk of fire or explosion. - 5.5.21 Where spilling or impingement of liquids could occur upon any electrical control or alarm console, or similar electrical enclosure essential to the safety of the unit, such equipment should have suitable protection against the ingress of liquids.20

-5.7 Alarms and internal communication
+$^{^{20}}$ Reference is made to IEC publication 529:1976.
+A standard of at least IP x 2 is suitable.
+Other arrangements for the enclosures of electrical components may be fitted provided the Administration is satisfied that an equivalent protection is achieved.

+5.6 Internal communication